-The State selects subrecipients and monitors their compliance with Federal requirements.
+Except for the Tribal Transit Program, the State selects subrecipients and monitors their compliance with Federal requirements.
 FTA does not directly monitor the subrecipients, but checks the State's procedures for monitoring subrecipients during the State Management Review.
 The State may impose program criteria in addition to those imposed by the FTA and may require additional reports from subrecipients.
 These State requirements are included in the State Management Plan.